-11.3.2 VPWS with RSVP
+11.3.6 Configuring a VPWS with RSVP

 VPWS can be configured to have its traffic forwarded over RSVP tunnels.
-The VPN configuration is similar to the examples in session VPWS with LDP.
+The VPN configuration is similar to the examples already demonstraded.
 The only difference is that the VPWS neighbor is assigned to a tunnel.